-In addition to the basic financial statements and the accompanying notes, this reporting package also presents certain required supplementary information concerning the District's budgetary comparison schedules for its General Fund, the schedule showing the District's proportionate share of net pension liability in the most recent ten years, and the schedule showing the District's contributions to pension plans in the last ten years.
-The required supplementary information can be found on Pages 47 through 50.
+In addition to the basic financial statements and the accompanying notes, this reporting package also presents certain required supplementary information concerning the District's budgetary comparison schedules for its General Fund.
+The required supplementary information can be found on Pages 52 through 56.